port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/control-the-payload.md

 <TabItem value="argo">

-In order to provide the mapping to the agent, add the mapping to the `values.yaml` file created in the installation [here](https://docs.getport.io/create-self-service-experiences/setup-backend/webhook/port-execution-agent/installation-methods/argocd#installation).
+To provide the mapping to the agent, add the mapping to the `values.yaml` file created in the installation [here](https://docs.getport.io/create-self-service-experiences/setup-backend/webhook/port-execution-agent/installation-methods/argocd#installation).
 The needs to be added as a top level field.

 Below you can find the default mapping to use as a starting point: